Well-being activities to practice during confinement.

 - Encourage dialogue: it turns out that children have a strong tendency to comment on what they have just heard and to ask questions at the end of the podcast

-- Encourage imagination and make active: unlike screens, podcasts that do not involve visuals encourage children to imagine the scenes that are counted to them and thus have an active consumption of the media
+- Encourage imagination and make people active: unlike screens, podcasts that do not involve visuals encourage children to imagine the scenes that are given to them and thus actively consume the media

-In fact, following a study conducted by Kids Listen, an American association which widely supports the use of quality audio content for children, it was revealed that children have a great capacity for attention and commitment (unlike the common belief which tends to say that children no longer know how to concentrate and be active because of screens).
-In other words, well solicited, the brain of your little ones is still as strong and capable as that of previous generations, if indeed it is not enslaved by the screens.
+Indeed, following a study carried out by Kids Listen, an American association which widely supports the use of qualitative audio content for children, it was revealed that children have a great capacity for attention and engagement (unlike the common belief which tends to say that children no longer know how to concentrate and be active because of screens).
+In other words, when used well, the brains of your little ones are still as strong and capable as those of previous generations, as long as they are not enslaved by screens.

 80% of children who listen to podcasts listen to them more than once (and 20% even listen to them at least 10 times);